 - Save Draft allows you to save the data you’ve entered without submitting the score, so you can return and edit later.

 - Submit Score saves the grade to the Gradebook where the student can see it.

 - Excuse removes any requirement for the student to complete the activity; excusing a student from an activity saves an X to the Gradebook for that activity and doesn’t count it when calculating the student’s score.
 Once selected, Excuse reads Un-excuse; select it to undo the excuse.

 - Allow Retry does just that; the student can see that a retry has been permitted, but you may want to send them a message to notify them.
 Once selected, Allow Retry reads Un-allow Retry; select it to undo the allowance.

-- If you’ve designed the activity to require students to successfully complete it before they can continue to other activities, you can use Override Complete to remove that requirement for the student.
+- If you have designed the activity to require students to successfully complete it before they can continue to other activities, you can use Override Complete to remove that requirement for the student.
 Once selected, Override Complete reads Un-complete; select it to undo the override.

 - You can edit the Feedback and Private Note fields in the same way, but notice that the Feedback is visible to the student and the Private Note is just for you.
 Feedback templates can be created for common feedback.

 - A Returned Attachments field appears between the Feedback and Private Note fields if the activity allows student dropbox submissions (available for Assignment and Custom activity types).
 Use this field to return attachments and feedback.